DominikStolzenburg/aerosolpy/README.md

 2. aerosol kinetics calculations such as collision kernels
 3. aerosol utilities such as unit conversions, math operations (e.g., integration of size distributions)

+Once installed as outlined above you can simply import `aerosolpython` using its import name `aeropy` with the recommended abbreviation:

+`import aeropy as ap`

 ## Support

 The package is maintained by Dominik Stolzenburg.
 All requests should be directed to dominik.stolzenburg@tuwien.ac.at